fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 18
 - _HAE_, 89-110 (4: Technology and Taste).
-- _Edible South_ (4: Language of Food in Civil War South), 48-70.
+- _Edible South_, 48-70 (4: Language of Food in Civil War South).
-- _Edible South_ (5: African Americans and the Collective Memory of a 19th c.
-South), 71-84.
+- _Edible South_, 71-84 (5: African Americans and the Collective Memory of a 19th c.
+South).
-- _Edible South_ (6: The Reconstructed Table), 85-93.
+- _Edible South_, 85-93 (6: The Reconstructed Table).

 ## Jun 19